-This fact sheet is aimed primarily at people who have concerns about the council approving a neighbour’s planning application in a conservation area and who may be considering making a complaint to the Ombudsman.
+This fact sheet is mainly for people who have concerns about the council approving a neighbour’s planning application in a conservation area and who may be considering making a complaint to the Ombudsman.

 Planning permission has been granted for development which will spoil the special character of the conservation area in which we live.
 Can the Ombudsman help?

-You can complain about the way in which the planning permission was considered: but you cannot appeal about the decision to the Ombudsman or any other body.
+You can complain about the way in which the council considered planning permission: but you cannot appeal about the decision to the Ombudsman or any other body.

-Where development is proposed in a conservation area, the council is obliged to give special attention to whether, in its opinion, the planned development would preserve or enhance the character or appearance of the conservation area.
-This does not mean an area must be preserved unchanged.
+Where development is proposed in a conservation area, the council must give special attention to whether, it believes the planned development would preserve or enhance the character or appearance of the conservation area.
+This does not mean an area must remain unchanged.

-Within the conservation area there are special controls on the demolition of buildings and on the removal or lopping of trees.
-Sometimes councils also restrict ‘permitted development rights’ which otherwise allow some development to take place without planning permission.
+Within the conservation area there are special controls on demolishing buildings and on the removal or lopping of trees.
+Sometimes councils also restrict ‘permitted development rights’ which would otherwise allow some development to take place without planning permission.

-If you are the planning applicant, you will have the right to appeal an adverse decision.
+If you are the planning applicant, you have the right to appeal against an adverse decision.
 We would usually expect you to take this route, rather than making a complaint to the Ombudsman.

 How do I complain?

-If you want to object to a planning application, you need to write to the council as soon as possible giving your reasons why you think the application should not be approved.
-We will not normally consider a complaint about a planning application until a decision has been made.
-This is because, even if a council has done something wrong, we do not know until that point whether the fault will affect the outcome.
+If you want to object to a planning application, you need to write to the council as soon as possible explaining why you think it should not approve the application.
+We will not normally consider a complaint about a planning application until a council has decided it.
+This is because, even if a council has done something wrong, we will not know until it decides an application whether the fault will affect the result.

 If you think the council has done something wrong in the way it dealt with the application, you should normally complain to the council first.
 Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.

-Then, if you are unhappy with the outcome, or the council is taking too long to look into the matter – we think 12 weeks is reasonable – you can complain to us.
+Then, if you are unhappy with the result, or the council is taking too long to look into the matter – we think 12 weeks is reasonable – you can complain to us.

-You should make your complaint to us within 12 months of becoming aware of the fault by the council or we may not be able to consider it.
+You should make complain to us within 12 months of becoming aware of the fault by the council or we may not be able to consider it.
 But we will look at your reasons for any delay before we decide.

 You can complete an online complaint form.